martwo/BoostNumpy/doc/include.rst

 This main header includes the basic header files like ``<boost/numpy/ndarray.hpp>``.
-Header files for additional BoostNumpy libraries like *dstream* need to be included separately.
+Header files for additional BoostNumpy libraries such like *dstream* need to be included separately.

 .. note::